ondelad/Virtual-Office-Environment-Setup/README.md

-# Building a Virtual Mini Corporate Environment
+# Step-by-Step Guide to Building Active Directory Environment on Hyper-V

 This tutorial will guide you through the process of setting up a virtual corporate environment using Windows Server 2019.
 You'll learn how to install Windows Server 2019, configure Active Directory, DHCP, and DNS Server roles, create an administrative account, and add 3 users to Active Directory.
 Let's get started!